vvarik/32drugs/README.md

 # Tasks

-In the following, we go through the most common steps in data analysis: exploration and transformation (to derive new variables).
+In the following, we go through the most common steps in data analysis: exploration and transformation (i.e. deriving new variables).
 Integral to both steps is visualization i.e. making graphs.

 ## Explore